Help! How Do I Tell My Parents I'm Changing To A Psychology Degree

 How to tell your parents you changing to a Psychology Degree

-Thinking about changing to a Psychology Degree?
-You’ve finished up the year and along the way realised that you’re actually not as interested in or passionate about where your course is taking you.
-First things first: Well done on realising that you need to change tracks to have the career in psychology you want.
-And now its time for a game plan so you can make the switch.
+Have you realised you’re not passionate about or interested in the path your course is taking you on?
+And so, you’re thinking about changing to a psychology degree?
+First things first, well done on realising that you need to change tracks to have the career in psychology you want.
+Now it’s time for a game plan so you can make the switch.

 Before you approach those you need to chat to – Prepare!
-They’re going to want to know the answer to questions that you should be able to answer if you’ve thought this through.
-This article aims to assist you to hear their concerns and address them confidently.
+They’re going to ask the tough questions you should be able to answer if you’ve thought this through.
+This article aims to assist you in hearing their concerns and addressing them confidently.

 Three Steps Towards Persuasion

-There is no quality as compelling, intoxicating and attractive as certainty.
-It is the person who has an unbridled sense of certainty who will always be able to persuade others.
-If you really believe that changing to a psychology degree is the right thing for you, you will be able to persuade your parents.
+There is no quality as compelling, intoxicating, and attractive as certainty.
+The person who has an unbridled sense of certainty is the one who will always be able to persuade others.
+If you really believe that changing to a psychology degree is the right move for you, you’ll be able to persuade your parents.

 “Prepare before you talk through the changes you want to make.”